-“The name ‘Accelerators’ couldn’t be more fitting because it would have taken me weeks of finding and blocking off time in my calendar to get Einstein Analytics off the ground.
-With Accelerators, we did it in just a few hour-long conversations.” - Ed Flaherty, Director of Admissions Operations at Moravian College
+“The name ‘Expert Coaching Sessions’ couldn’t be more fitting because it would have taken me weeks of finding and blocking off time in my calendar to get Einstein Analytics off the ground.
+With Expert Coaching Sessions, we did it in just a few hour-long conversations.” - Ed Flaherty, Director of Admissions Operations at Moravian College

 Well-aged College goes Modern for Application Tracking and Engagement

 At the U.S.’s sixth-oldest college, the beautiful brick buildings weren’t the only structures from a bygone era.
 So was the system Moravian College used for tracking applicants.

 When admissions counselors received an enrollment application, they added that applicant’s information to a shared online Excel spreadsheet and created a physical folder to hold the applicant’s transcripts, test scores, and other documents.
 On the road, counselors had to find an Internet connection before accessing the spreadsheet, which meant they often couldn’t use downtime to connect with new applicants.
 Because the paper files had sensitive student information, they didn’t want to take them into the field.